Accudio/alistair-shepherd/src/writing/parallax-svg-landscape-1.md

 draft: true
 ---

 I've finally finished my new website, and I am really happy with it.
-I started the site in July 2020 and I launched it in mid Jan 2021.
+I started the site in July 2020 and I launched it in mid January 2021.

-It's a big change from Nuxt, Vue and Webpack to doing pretty much everything myself with 11ty (Eleventy) and gulp—but I love it.
-More on that in a future post, today is about the star of the show—the parallax landscape you see at the top of the page.
+It's a big change from Nuxt, Vue and Webpack to doing pretty much everything myself with 11ty (Eleventy) and gulp—I love it.
+More on that in a future post however, today is about the star of the show—the parallax landscape you see at the top of the page.

-If you're the type who wants to dive straight into the code, [here's a CodePen for it](https://codepen.io/accudio/pen/ExNxXrP) - go and have a play!
+If you're the type who wants to dive straight into the code, [here's a CodePen](https://codepen.io/accudio/pen/ExNxXrP) - go and have a play!

 {% CodePen "https://codepen.io/accudio/pen/ExNxXrP" %}